 Our assumption for the expected return on plan assets is primarily based on the determination of an expected return for its current portfolio.
 This determination is made using assumptions for return and volatility of the portfolio.
 Asset class assumptions are set using a combination of empirical and forward-looking analysis.
 To the extent historical results have been affected by unsustainable trends or events, the effects of those trends are quantified and removed.
 We apply a variety of models for filtering historical data and isolating the fundamental characteristics of asset classes.
 These models provide empirical return estimates for each asset class, which are then reviewed and combined with a qualitative assessment of long term relationships between asset classes before a return estimate is finalized.
 The qualitative analysis is intended to provide an additional means for addressing the effect of unrealistic or unsustainable short-term valuations or trends, resulting in return levels and behavior we believe are more likely to prevail over long periods.
-Effective in 2023, we changed the expected return on plan assets of the U.S. pension plans from 7.40% to 4.81% due to modifications to the investment strategy in order to reflect expected return assumptions based on recent capital market movements.

-The accumulated benefit obligation for all U.S. and foreign defined benefit pension plans was \$274.9 million and \$356.3 million for 2023 and 2022, respectively.
-All of the pension plans had accumulated benefit obligations in excess of their respective plan assets as of December 31, 2023 and 2022, with the exception of one foreign plan that had plan assets of \$1.0 million and \$0.8 million in excess of the accumulated benefit obligation as of December 31, 2023 and 2022, respectively.
+The accumulated benefit obligation for all U.S. and foreign defined benefit pension plans was \$24.7 million and \$274.9 million for 2024 and 2023, respectively.
+All of the pension plans had accumulated benefit obligations in excess of their respective plan assets as of December 31, 2024 and 2023, with the exception of one foreign plan that had plan assets of \$0.5 million and \$1.0 million in excess of the accumulated benefit obligation as of December 31, 2024 and 2023, respectively.

 Our investment objective is to achieve an enhanced long-term rate of return on plan assets, subject to a prudent level of portfolio risk, for the purpose of enhancing the availability of benefits for participants.
 These investments are comprised of fixed income mutual funds.
-Our target allocation percentage is 100% fixed-income securities.
 Fixed-income funds are held for diversification relative to equities and as a partial hedge of interest rate risk with respect to plan liabilities.
 The plans may also hold cash to meet liquidity requirements.
 Actual performance may not be consistent with the respective investment strategies.
 Investment risks and returns are measured and monitored on an ongoing basis through annual liability measurements and investment portfolio reviews to determine whether the asset allocation targets continue to represent an appropriate balance of expected risk and reward.